Chipmaker Broadcom to buy network gear maker Brocade for $5.5 billion

 The Qualcomm-NXP deal topped Avago's $37 billion acquisition of Broadcom Corp last year that formed Broadcom Ltd.

+Broadcom's top customers include Cisco Systems Inc (CSCO.O), Hewlett Packard Enterprise (HPE.N) and Intel Corp (INTC.O).

+Broadcom will sell Brocade's IP Networking business due to competitive overlap with some of its most important customers, Brocade Chief Executive Lloyd Carney said in a blog post. (bit.ly/2fE7wRl)

-Broadcom, whose customers include Cisco Systems Inc (CSCO.O), said it planned to divest Brocade's IP networking business, consisting of wireless networking, data center switching and software networking solutions.
+Brocade's IP networking business consists of wireless networking, data center switching and software networking solutions.

+"I don't think there will be a lack in buyers for the IP business," analyst Acree said, adding that several companies such as Cisco, Hewlett Packard Enterprise and Chinese firms were trying to make headway in the space.

 A big part of Brocade's IP networking business that Broadcom plans to divest was acquired as part of Brocade's $1.5 billion acquisition of Ruckus Wireless earlier this year.
-This unit generated $209 million in product revenue in the third quarter.
+The unit generated $209 million in product revenue in the third quarter.

-"We will work with Broadcom as it seeks to find a buyer for our IP Networking business," Brocade Chief Executive Lloyd Carney said in a statement.
+The IP networking business makes controllers and access points that help businesses offer high-speed internet to their customers.

 Reuters reported on Tuesday that a Broadcom-Brocade deal was imminent.